Hibiscus moscheutos (Hardy Hibiscus)

 Hardy Hibiscus, Swamp Rose Mallow, Rose Mallow, Crimson-Eyed Rose-Mallow, Marshmallow Hibiscus, Marsh Mallow, Sea Hollyhock, Hibiscus moscheutos subsp. palustris, Hibiscus palustris

-Vigorous and robust, Hibiscus moscheutos (Hardy Hibiscus) is a tall, shrubby, woody-based perennial boasting huge hollyhock-like flowers, up to 8 in. across (20 cm), with spreading petals in white, rose or pink, sometimes with a sharply contrasting red or burgundy eye.
+Vigorous and robust, Hibiscus moscheutos (Hardy Hibiscus) is a tall, shrubby, woody-based perennial boasting huge hollyhock-like flowers, up to 8 in. across (20 cm), with spreading petals in white, rose, or pink, sometimes with a sharply contrasting red or burgundy eye.
 Each flower has a conspicuous, protruding, creamy-white to pale yellow staminal column.
 Blooming from midsummer to early fall, the blossoms last about 1-2 days, but new flowers open each day in rapid succession until late in the season.
-At the peak of bloom, a large plant can produce 20 or more blossoms per day.
-The flowers are attractive to hummingbirds, butterflies, bees and other pollinators.
-28 species of butterflies and moths use this plant as a caterpillar host plant.
+A large plant can produce 20 or more blossoms per day at the peak of bloom.
+The flowers attract hummingbirds, butterflies, bees, and other pollinators.
+28 butterfly and moth species use this plant as a caterpillar host plant.
 But even without these gorgeous blooms, this plant is worth growing for the handsome foliage of large, heart-shaped leaves, 4-10 in. in length (10-25 cm), with toothed margins and white-hairy undersides.
 Hibiscus moscheutos is a strikingly showy North American species that has been a favorite garden perennial for decades.

 ---|---|